 Different Hydrangea Plants

-Bigleaf hydrangea – Let’s start with popular bigleaf hydrangea and introduce the two, very different hydrangea plants within this species.
+Bigleaf hydrangea – Let’s start with popular bigleaf hydrangea and introduce the two, very different hydrangea plants within this family.
 Remember that these are the shrubs with flowers that change colors depending on the soil acidity.
 Everyone knows the mophead hydrangea variety (Hydrangea macrophylla), with its full orbs of blossoms.
-There’s also a second, very lovely type of bigleaf known as lacecap (Hydrangea macrophylla normalis).
+There’s also a second, very lovely type of bigleaf known as lacecap (Hydrangea serrata).
 The blossom is a flat disk, with a round “cap” of smaller flowers in the center surrounded by a fringe of larger, showier flowers.

 That is only the beginning.
 Other popular types of hydrangeas include two types that are native to this country: the easy-to-grow smooth hydrangea and stunning oakleaf hydrangea.